Mihonos/My-Fight-with-AI-Models-hallucinations/README.md

 Playwright (npm install playwright)

 ## To Run This:
-'bash
+`bash

-node advanced-automation.js'
+node advanced-automation.js`
 It will:
 	1. Open GitHub search
 	2. Search for "playwright automation"
 	3. Extract results from UI
 	4. Capture API calls in background
 	5. Compare frontend data vs backend responses
 	6. Generate a complete test report
     7. Save screenshot as proof

 ## Features or What This Script Does: